 Stamps School of Art and Design ’25

-Below are the works by the Winter 2023 artist, U-M STAMPS undergraduate student Grace Benjamin.
+Below are the works by Grace Benjamin, the Winter 2023 Artist-in-Residence, U-M Stamps School of Art and Design Class of ’23.

 “Disability Pride month provides an opportunity to shed light on the unique experiences of individuals with disabilities.
 With this graphic, I aim to inspire empathy, foster understanding, and promote inclusivity.”